-- (d) satisfied.

-- (e) satisfied, culdesac use is kept to a minimum.

-- (f) satisfied, connections to Queen Anne Street are made.
-From here pedestrian access is achieved to a network of routes.

-- (g) not applicable.
+- (d) satisfied. - (e) satisfied, culdesac use is kept to a minimum. - (f) satisfied, connections to Queen Anne Street are made.
+From here pedestrian access is achieved to a network of routes. - (g) not applicable.

-- (h) satisfied

-- (i) satisfied.

-- (j) satisfied, there is existing roads which are capable of being sealed when further development in the area is brought forward.
+(i) provision is made for bicycle infrastructure on new arterial and collector roads in accordance with Austroads Guide to Road Design Part 6A; (j) any adjacent existing grid pattern of streets is extended, (h) satisfied(i) satisfied.(j) satisfied, there is existing roads which are capable of being sealed when further development in the area is brought forward. (j) any adjacent existing grid pattern of when further development in the area

-Development Standards - Subdivision 10.6.3 Ways & Public Open Space the provision of safe, convenient and efficient connections to assist (a) accessibility and mobility of the community;
+Development Standards - Subdivision 10.6.3 Ways & Public Open Space